SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 ## Simple sequence diagram example

 Here is a simple sequence diagram with Mermaid.
-You can embed this directly in your wiki documentation using a code fence.<br/>
+You can embed this directly in your wiki documentation using a code fence.
 You may find it more helpful to use sequence diagrams only for deep diving into specific interactions;
 some readers may find the level of detail overwhelming, and others will love you for it.